 Required UBC Sauder application documentation:

-To be eligible for the Métis Nation British Columbia (MNBC) Business Management Program, you must submit all of the following required application documentation below including the completed Sauder application form.
-Failure to provide any of the following will result in your application not being considered.
-The Ch’nook office is not responsible for confirmation of receipt of application or for an incomplete application.
-If you wish to follow up you may do so by contacting admissions@ch-nook.ubc.ca directly.
+To be eligible for the MNBC Business Management Program, you must submit all of the following required application documentation below to admissions@ch-nook.ubc.ca.
+Failure to provide any of the following required application documentation will result in your application not being considered.

 Please fill out the MNBC Business Management Program application form and submit it with the following documents below.
 Click here to access the MNBC Business Management Program application form.